livewires/js-coding/worksheets/04-arrays-objects.md

 ## The concept

 So we've seen that Javascript can manipulate things like words and numbers but often we'll find that we actually want to collect those kinds of things into collections.
 There are two broad concepts here: arrays and objects.
-Arrays are essentially lists of items (we call them each item an element) and objects are structures that can hold a set of key-value pairs (like a car could have key-values including manufacturer, model, colour, etc - we call each of these properties).
+Arrays are essentially lists of items (we call each item an element) and objects are structures that can hold a set of key-value pairs (like a car could have key-values including manufacturer, model, colour, etc - we call each of these properties).
 Therefore, many values can be stored in a single object variable, much like an array.
 However, instead of using an index to find a value, the name of the property can be used.

 Let's start with arrays...